dictybase-docker/wheel-jbrowse/README.md

 * Open browser at http://localhost:9595

 ## Detail guide
-### Strategy
 In order to understand the containerization strategy for JBrowse, understanding the structure and concept of JBrowse application is important.

+### JBrowse concepts
+* Source code contains both the perl scripts(for flat file backend) and client side files(for display).
+* It is recommended to have the flat file data inside the source code checkout folder.
+Symlinking is an option for mapping data that are outside of source code folder tree.
+* There is one global config file(jbrowse.conf) in the root of the source tree.
+There can multiple config files for every genome(tracks.conf) to configure the display of tracks.
+Each config file could also have a _json_ counterpart(jbrowse.json and trackList.json).
+* Needs a static file server for display.

 The gory details of most of the concepts are described in the JBrowse [guide](http://gmod.org/wiki/JBrowse_Configuration_Guide).

+### Strategy for containerization
 #### Data containers
 Data container concepts from radial topology is borrowed to managed various parts of JBrowse application.
 Here are the list of data container volumes and